Buy a Ledger on Amazon: How to Know It’s Safe

-— Your Ledger device will take care of some of your most valuable assets, so having absolute trust in that device is crucial.
+|— Your Ledger device will take care of some of your most valuable assets, so having absolute trust in that device is crucial.|

-This sort of critical thinking is not silly or overbearing: it is exactly the approach you should be taking, as a person acting as their own bank and taking responsibility for their own security.
+This sort of critical thinking is not silly or overbearing.
+It is exactly the approach you should be taking.
+As a person acting as their own bank and taking responsibility for their own security.

 In this article, we will walk you through the process of checking the authenticity of your Ledger device, empowering you to check that it’s genuine no matter where you bought it.

-Quick Refresh: Why use a Ledger Hardware Wallet anyway?
+Why Use a Ledger Hardware Wallet Anyway?

 Owning crypto means controlling the private keys for your blockchain addresses – if anyone else can access those keys, consider your assets gone.
 So how you secure them will define the security of your valuable crypto assets.

 We’ve said it before and we’ll say it again: Ledger Hardware Wallets are the most secure option for protecting your crypto.
 Why?
 Because the biggest threats to your crypto exist online.
-Using a hot wallet to secure your private keys can’t protect you against online threats, because they exist on a connected device.
+Using a hot wallet to secure your private keys can’t protect you against online threats, which also exist on a connected device.
 That means clever hackers can target your wallet (and private keys) via your internet connection.
 Not so secure after all, right?

 Trusting Your Hardware Wallet is Essential